 or her chosen program of study and for scheduling only the number of hours he or she is capable of completing.
 SOME STUDENTS WILL BE REQUIRED TO TAKE PROVISIONAL (DEVELOPMENTAL) COURSES, WHICH WILL ALSO BE COUNTED AS HOURS ATTEMPTED.
 Students are responsible for knowing the policy concerning the limitation on hours attempted for financial aid purposes.
 Registering for more courses than a student is capable of completing, having to withdraw from classes, registering for courses for which the student has already received credit, taking courses in error, etc. all impact the timeframe and could result in losing financial aid eligibility before completing a program of study.

 The timeframe is cumulative; therefore, by switching programs without completing the initial program, the student runs the risk of losing financial aid eligibility.

 The timeframe begins when the student first attends the College and continues until that student successfully completes a program of study regardless of the number of years that may elapse between enrollment periods.

 Only students who successfully complete a program of study will have attempted and completed credit hours from earning a degree, diploma, or certificate deducted from the maximum timeframe calculation for the next program of study.

-*Students may only complete two programs of study within a five year period receiving financial aid (the five year period will be considered from the time a degree is completed).
+*Students may only complete two programs of study within a five-year period receiving financial aid (the five year period will be considered from the time a degree is completed).
 This rule may not be appealed.
-All programs of study completed more than five years from the time of initial degree completed can be subtracted from the calculation.
+All programs of study, with exception of GOT A.A.S., completed more than five years from the time of initial degree completed can be subtracted from the calculation.